nicholaswilde/recipes/docs/sides/three-bean-salad.md

 ### Step 2

 Bring 4 quarts water to boil in large pot over high heat.
 Fill large bowl halfway with ice and water.
-Add trimmed and halved on bias yellow wax beans, trimmed and havled on bias Romano beans, and 1 tablespoon salt to boiling water and cook until crisp-tender, 3 to 5 minutes.
+Add trimmed and halved on bias yellow wax beans, trimmed and halved on bias Romano beans, and 1 tablespoon salt to boiling water and cook until crisp-tender, 3 to 5 minutes.
 Drain beans, then transfer immediately to ice bath.
 Let beans cool completely, about 5 minutes, then drain again and pat dry with paper towels.